wfischer42/cronut/README.md

 Bonus: How can you use inheritance here?

-Submit your PR here at noon:
+Submit your PR here at 11:30:

 [Submission Link](https://goo.gl/forms/s5JSonFHMcWqhCGq2)